ahanel13/ahanel13.github.io/_posts/2024-12-09-Understanding 0.CL and O.CL Attacks: A Comparative Guide.md

 #### 5. Create Desync POC
 Once we've confirmed the a desync is occuring we attempt to recreate the issue on a vicitm by building the attack from the browser.

-1. Navigate to website with HTTPS that is not the website we've been targeting (vulnerable-webiste.com).
+1. Navigate to a website with HTTPS that is not the website we've been targeting (vulnerable-webiste.com).
 2. Open the browser dev tooks and configure the **Preserve Log** and **Connection ID** options in the **Network** tab.
 ![Browser Network Options](Browser-Network-Options.png)
 3. Switch to **Console** tab and use JavaScript `fetch()` to recreate the request from [step 4](#4-confirm-desync)